$L^p$ regularity of the Bergman projection on the symmetrized polydisc: Proof of Theorem

 \section{Proof of Theorem \ref{main10}}

-While the paper \cite[Remark 1.5]{CJY23} sketches the proof of Theorem 2.3, here we provide all the relevant details to make the paper self-contained.
-The proof for Theorem \ref{main10} uses the weighted norm estimates of the positive Bergman operator $P^+_{\mathbb D}$ over weighted $L^p$ spaces.
-On the unit disc $\mathbb D$, the boundedness of $P_{\mathbb D}$ and $P^+_{\mathbb D}$ on weighted $L^p$ spaces is closely related to the Bekoll\'e-Bonami constant of the weight.
+While \cite[Remark 1.5]{CJY23} sketches the proof of Theorem 2.3, here we provide all the relevant details to make the paper self-contained.
+See also \cite[Corollary 6.1]{YZ}.
+The main ingredient of the weighted norm estimates of the positive Bergman operator $P^+_{\mathbb D}$ over weighted $L^p$ spaces.
+On the unit disc $\mathbb D$, the boundedness of $P_{\mathbb D}$ and $P^+_{\mathbb D}$ on weighted $L^p$ spaces is closely related to the Bekoll\'e-Bonami constant of weight functions.
 Let $T_z$ denote the Carleson tent over $z$ in the unit disc $\mathbb D$ defined as below: \begin{itemize} \item $T_z:=\left\{w\in \mathbb D:\left|1-\bar w\frac{z}{|z|}\right|<1-|z|\right\}$ for $z\neq 0$, and \item $T_z:= \mathbb D$ for $z=0$. \end{itemize} Bekoll\'e and Bonami \cite{BB78} characterized weighted $L^p$ spaces where $P_{\mathbb D}$ and $P^+_{\mathbb D}$ are bounded: \begin{thm}[Bekoll\'e-Bonami {\cite{BB78}}] Let the weight $u(w)$ be a positive, locally integrable function on the unit disc $\mathbb D$.
 Let $1<p<\infty$.
 Then the following conditions are equivalent: \begin{enumerate} \item $P:L^p(\mathbb D,u)\mapsto L^p(\mathbb D,u)$ is bounded. \item $P^+:L^p(\mathbb D,u)\mapsto L^p(\mathbb D,u)$ is bounded. \item The Bekoll\'e-Bonami constant is finite. \end{enumerate} \end{thm} Using dyadic harmonic analysis technique, various authors established quantitative weighted $L^p$ norm estimates of the Bergman projection.
-See \cite{Pott,Rahm,HW,HWW2}. \begin{thm}[{ \cite[Lemma 15]{Rahm}}] Let the weight function $u$ be positive, locally integrable on $\mathbb D$.
+See \cite{Pott,Rahm,ZhenghuiWick2,HWW2}. \begin{thm}[{ \cite[Lemma 15]{Rahm}}] Let the weight function $u$ be positive, locally integrable on $\mathbb D$.
 Then for $p\in (1,\infty)$,